iamdonovan/iamdonovan.github.io/docs/teaching/egm101/practicals/week6.rst

 looking at the **Data View**, which is where you can input data, exactly like you would with Excel.
 There are a number of notable differences between the SPSS **Data View** and Excel, though:

-- SPSS uses slightly different terminology than we saw with Excel, though.
+- SPSS uses slightly different terminology than we saw with Excel.
 In the SPSS **Data View**, rows are called **cases**, while columns are called **variables**.
 - The SPSS **Data Editor** only allows you to enter single values into each cell - no formulas.
 - Unlike in Excel, we can't start a new sub-table in SPSS.
 The spreadsheet is rectangular, and each cell represents